 - Are you incorporating the active shooter training into new-hire orientation?

-- Have you completed a threat assessment of your campus that highlights areas of security vulnerabilities?
+- Have you completed a campus threat site survey that highlights areas of security vulnerabilities?
 Are you taking steps to prioritize the vulnerabilities and then remedying them?

 - Do you have a system in place to ensure these points are retained each year?

-To maintain security in schools, we need to continuously evolve in our training.
+To maintain security in schools, we need to continuously evolve our training.

-Much like educational measures and lessons evolve, so does our training.
-I encourage each administrator to print the questionnaire and make it a point to get these items answered and accounted for.
+Threat response training in schools continues to evolve, much like educational measures and programs.
+Print this article and make it a point to get these items answered and accounted for.

 Good luck with the new school year!